greenm01/vb4x/docs/vb4x_specs.md

 Squadrons are only commissioned in systems with a functioning shipyard.

-Merchant Marine ships and Starbases do not join squadrons.

 ### 2\.3.3 Fleets

 Squadrons are grouped together into fleets for the purpose of traversing jump lanes.
 Fleets may be joined or split off (creating new fleets) for strategic purposes in any non-hostile system.
 There is no limit to the number of squadrons assigned to a fleet.

-Merchant Marine ships and star bases may join a fleet for escort.
+Merchant Marine ships, Orbital Shipyards, and Starbases may join a fleet for escort.

 ### 2\.3.4 Task Force

 A Task Force is temporary grouping of squadrons organized for combat.
 After the cesattion of hostilities the task force is disbanded and surviving squadrons return to their respective fleets.

-Merchant marine ships aand Starbases do not join a Task Force.
-Refer to Combat procedures in Section 5.

 ## 2\.4 Special Units